 - The newly discovered grandchildren are suffixed because they came from an error retry job, while the master and non-error child documents remain without suffixes, based on the original discovery.

-When you publish Word, Excel, and PowerPoint files with the text extraction method set to Native on the profile, the Has Hidden Data, Speaker Notes, and Track Changes properties of those files are populated in their corresponding metadata fields and in the Extracted Text value.
+When you publish Word and Excel files with the text extraction method set to Native on the profile, the Has Hidden Data and Track Changes properties of those files are populated in their corresponding metadata fields and in the Extracted Text value.

 When you publish Word, Excel, and PowerPoint files with the text extraction method set to dtSearch on the profile, you'll typically see faster extractions speeds, but note that those file properties may or may not be populated in their corresponding metadata fields or included in the Extracted Text value.

-The following table breaks down which file properties are populated for each corresponding metadata field and/or included in the Extracted Text field when dtSearch is selected as the text extraction method.
+The following table breaks down which file properties are populated for each text extraction method's corresponding metadata field and/or included in the Extracted Text value:

 Note: Relativity does not possess a comprehensive list of all differences between the Native application and dtSearch text extraction methods.
 For additional information, see support.dtsearch.com.